cypherpunk-academy/2064/en/037_2021_Surprising message.md

 They're scared the shit out of us now, and they got a lot of work to do.
 We all need new computers now.
 Some people move all the way.
-We've lost a lot of accesses.
+We've lost a lot of entrance doors.
 You, above all, put that in the TAO.
 But, what the hell.
 The hack was awesome.
 The idea big."

-Mohammed: "A popily traffic barrier.
+Mohammed: "A simple traffic barrier.
 Pffff."

 Torrorist: "Who knows.